trovu/trovu/docs/shortcuts/namespaces.md

 # Namespaces

+Shortcuts are stored in [YAML](https://en.wikipedia.org/wiki/YAML) files, organized by namespaces.
+They are part of the [/data](https://github.com/trovu/trovu/tree/master/data) subdirectory.

 Every shortcut belongs to exactly one namespace.
 Namespaces allow the same keyword to be used for different shortcuts – according to the user's language, location or personal setup.
 This comes in handy e.g. for multi-country websites like Amazon:

 -   `a shakespeare` shall search Amazon for books from Shakespeare – but Amazon from which country?